ch-sa/labelCloud/README.md

 software is built.

 ## Usage & Attribution
-When using the tool feel free to drop me a mail with feedback or a description of your use case (christoph.sager[at]tu-dresden.de).
+When using the tool feel free to drop me a mail with feedback or a description of your use case (christoph.sager[at]gmail.com).
 If you are using the tool for a scientific project please consider citing our [publication](http://cad-journal.net/files/vol_19/CAD_19(6)_2022_1191-1206.pdf):

     # CAD Journal